Skip to Content

 The Southbank

 The gallery never houses a permanent exhibition, choosing instead to host three or four major exhibitions each year.
-These exhibitions change on a rotating basis so that two visits to the Hayward Gallery are only ever the same if you want them to be.
+These exhibitions change on a rotating basis so that two visits to the Hayward Gallery are only the same if you want them to be.

 The White Cube